Skip to content

 Imaging

 The Ottawa foot rules can be applied to children.
 The rules have 97-100% sensitivity in paediatric injury investigation.
-According to the rules, x-rays of the foot are required if the child is unable to weight bear both immediately after the injury and in the ED, plus bony tenderness over the base of 5th metatarsal or the navicular.
+According to the rules, x-rays of the foot are required if the child is unable to bear weight both immediately after the injury and in the ED, plus bony tenderness over the base of the 5th metatarsal or the navicular.

 Accessory ossicles

 Accessory foot ossicles can cause pain as a result of stress injuries.
-The navicular ossicles, arise either on the medial side of (os tibiale externum) or on the lateral tubercle of the navicular bone (os trigonum).
+The navicular ossicles arise either on the medial side of (os tibiale externum) or on the lateral tubercle of the navicular bone (os trigonum).

 Os tibiale externum